 - Reengagement campaigns.
 Designed to target leads that have not turned into sales, these emails are meant to entice prospects to reenter the sales process with a helpful blog post, a new tip sheet, interactive content, or a successful case study to nurture these leads back into your funnel.

 DON’T: Create a nurture campaign that emails people the same information over and over again.
 Content matters.
 If you don’t have good content, you will cause people to unsubscribe from your company altogether.
 Remember, content should be:

 - Interesting and well-written

 - Concise and not too long

-To create effective nurture campaigns when marketing to seniors and their loved ones, it’s important that the emails look professional and reflect the culture of your agency.
+To create effective nurture elder care marketing campaigns, it’s important that the emails look professional and reflect the culture of your agency.
 Create a header and footer design that is consistent and incorporates key information about your company, similar to an email signature.
 Email blast services like Constant Contact, MailChimp, etc. give you templates for creating header and footer designs, and also allow you to build distribution lists, segmenting groups of people (clients, referral partners, employees, etc.) that can be targeted for specific nurture campaigns or other communication.

-If you are interested in learning more about how to market a home care agency using the power of email, reach out to the professionals at corecubed.
+If you are interested in learning more about how to market to seniors online using the power of email, reach out to the professionals at corecubed.
 Our experienced staff can design your company email signature, create a nurture campaign that is packed with useful information, provide customized sales training to sharpen your inquiry management and sales processes, and a variety of other services that will help your agency get results.
 Contact us today at 800.370.6580, x1 to learn more.